The Sulcata Tortoise is the most popular species of pet tortoise in the world.

 The Sulcata Tortoise is an extremely popular pet and is known for its immense size, tan and brown shell, and large scales.

-Before adopting a baby it is best to talk with local pet shops and re-home a senior as there is an excess of Sulcatas worldwide.
+Before adopting a baby Sulcata it is best to talk with a local pet store and re-home an adult Sulcata as there is an excess of Sulcatas worldwide.

-They make great pets for first time reptile owners who are ready for a lifelong commitment.
+They make ideal pets for first-time reptile owners who are ready for a lifelong commitment.
 This species can live for over 100 years.

-Because of their huge size they need to be housed outdoors – remember they are avid diggers before setting one loose in your backyard!
+Because of their huge size, adult sulcatas can grow to over 100 pounds, they need to be housed outdoors – remember that they are avid diggers before you set one loose in your backyard!

 Are Sulcata Tortoises Good Pets?

 Sulcatas are known to be very sociable with their owners.
-They can form relationships with their owner, recognize them and have unique personalities.
+They can form relationships with their owner, recognize them, and they have unique personalities.

 The Sulcata is a curious and docile tortoise that makes a great pet – even for households with young children.